My First Keyboard: Buying a child’s first electronic keyboard instrument

 Casio also make decent enough keyboards, though for some reason they’ve always had a bit of a rough ride in the reputation stakes (at least, they were always joked about – maybe it’s because Casio makes calculators too, I don’t know).
-(View a range of Casio Keyboards on zZounds and Amazon.)
+(View a range of Casio Keyboards on Amazon.)

 Features To Look For